V4Fire/Core/src/core/promise/sync/README.md

 # core/promise/sync

-This module provides a class which is similar with the native promises, but works synchronously.
+This module provides a class that is similar with the native promises, but works synchronously.

 ```js
 import SyncPromise from 'core/promise/sync';